'Reagan' movie loved by audiences in theaters, now moving to digital download * WorldNetDaily * by Bob Unruh

-“Reagan,” the movie starring Dennis Quaid as the no-nonsense conservative who guided America through some of its best years and was at the nation’s helm when the Soviet Union’s disintegration was triggered, already has pleased audiences in theaters from coast to coast.
+“Reagan,” the movie starring Dennis Quaid as the no-nonsense conservative president who guided America through some of its best years and was at the nation’s helm when the Soviet Union’s disintegration was triggered, already has pleased audiences in theaters from coast to coast.

 Now, having reached some $30 million in box office receipts, it is coming to the world of digital downloads.